flet-dev/website/docs/controls/chip.md

 ### `on_select`

-Fires when the user clicks on the Chip.
+Fires when the user clicks on the chip.
 Changes `selected` property to the opposite value.
 Cannot be specified together with `on_click` event.